kushaldas/pym/docs/datastructure.rst

     >>> type(a)
     <type 'tuple'>

-Using the buitin function *type()* you can know the data type of any variable.
+Using the built in function *type()* you can know the data type of any variable.
 Remember the *len()* function we used to find the length of any sequence ?

 ::